mikerodrigues/arp_scan/README.md

 ## Notes

-This code is untested and will hopefully be refactored soon.
+This code is partially tested.

 ## Installation